jkmuku/RPS-game/README.md

+# About

-# Rock paper scissors game built using React
+Rock paper scissors game built using React

 # Getting Started with Create React App